The Week Ahead In Biotech: PDUFA Dates, IPOs And More (April 8-14)

 IPO Quiet Period Expiry

 Arcus Biosciences Inc (NYSE: RCUS), a clinical-stage biopharma company focused on creating innovative cancer immunotherapies, offered 8 million shares at $15 apiece.
-The quiet period is set to expire on April 9.
+The quiet period is set to expire on April 24.
+(Editor's note: A previous version of this story said the IPO quiet period expired April 9.
+This was incorrect.)

 Related Links: